manishborikar92/Pico/docs/Features.md

-Here is the second document.
-This list is comprehensive and will be the "master list" of requirements for your software.

-You can copy and paste everything below into your local file (e.g., `Features.md`).

----

 # Document 2: Complete Features

 This document outlines the complete feature set for the robot, broken down by functional category.